cdumay/flask-graylog/README.rst

 `application factories <http://flask.pocoo.org/docs/patterns/appfactories/>`_
 and `blueprints <http://flask.pocoo.org/docs/blueprints/) can be used too>`_.

-It provides a login decorator `login_required`.
+It provides a login decorator :code:`login_required`.
 To use it just wrap a view function:

 .. code-block:: python